Bermuda: British North America, British West Indies and the Caribbean Community

+An appreciable number of British West Indians immigrated to Bermuda during the course of the 20th century, with some filling qualified roles and integrating into the community, but others working as labourers and often derided as criminals or "jump ups" competing for jobs and pushing down the cost of labour.
+In recent decades, West Indians also came to be associated in Bermuda with law enforcement.
+The difficulty faced by the Bermuda Police Service in obtaining recruits locally had long led to recruitment of constables from the British Isles, which resulted in criticism of the racial make up of the force not reflecting that of the wider community.
+Consequently, in 1966 the Bermuda Police Force (as it was then titled) began also recruiting constables from British West Indian police forces, starting with seven constables from Barbados.
+Although the practice of recruiting from the British West Indies would continue, it was not deemed entirely successful.
+As the "Bermuda Report for the year 1971" recorded:

-Bermuda became an associate member of the Caribbean Community (CARICOM) in July 2003, despite not being in the Caribbean region.
+Despite the traditional antipathy some Bermudians had for West Indians, and despite Bermuda not being in the Caribbean region, Bermuda became an associate member of the Caribbean Community (CARICOM) in July 2003.

 CARICOM is a socio-economic bloc of nations in or near the Caribbean Sea established in 1973.
 Other outlying member states include the Co-operative Republic of Guyana and the Republic of Suriname in South America, and Belize in Central America.
 The Turks and Caicos Islands, an associate member of CARICOM, and the Commonwealth of The Bahamas, a full member of CARICOM, are in the Atlantic, but close to the Caribbean.
 Other nearby nations or territories, such as the United States, are not members (although the US Commonwealth of Puerto Rico has observer status, and the United States Virgin Islands announced in 2007 that they would seek ties with CARICOM).
 Bermuda has minimal trade with the Caribbean region, and little in common with it economically, being roughly 1000 mi from the Caribbean Sea; it joined CARICOM primarily to strengthen cultural links with the region.

 Among some scholars, "the Caribbean" can be a socio-historical category, commonly referring to a cultural zone characterised by the legacy of slavery (a characteristic Bermuda shared with the Caribbean and the US) and the plantation system (which did not exist in Bermuda).
 It embraces the islands and parts of the neighbouring continent, and may be extended to include the Caribbean Diaspora overseas.